iot-uoe/feeling-responsive/pages/iot_challenge_2017.md

 ### Challenges

-* Transport for Edinburgh: *What are key gaps in data needed to inform transport policy and how could we use IoT to help fill those gaps*?
+* Transport for Edinburgh: *What are key gaps in the data needed to inform transport policy in Edinburgh and how could we use IoT to help fill those gaps*?
 * The Science Festival: *How can we develop ways of (i) improving the visitor experience in Edinburgh Festivals, and/or (ii) collecting better feedback from visitors about events*?
 * Pycom: *What uses of IoT could best enhance the student experience*?
-* City of Edinburgh Council: *How can we gain an understanding of mobility (e.g., cars, bikes, pedestrians*) without using mobile tracking techniques?
+* City of Edinburgh Council: *How can we gain an understanding of mobility (e.g., cars, bikes, pedestrians) without using mobile tracking techniques*?